owaisnaim/owaisnaim/README.md

 ### ⚡️ A Few Quick Facts

-- 🔭 I’m currently working in Java, Spring Boot, Microservices, Sql Server.
+- 🔭 I’m currently working in Java, Spring Boot, Microservices and AWS.
 - 📫 Reach me: owaisnaim9@gmail.com
 - ⚡ Fun fact: There are two ways to write error-free programs; only the third one works.